Acquisition of NBC Universal by Comcast: Approval and closure of acquisition

-Divestment by GE

-Comcast intended to buy out the rest of GE's stake of NBCUniversal over the following seven years.
+Comcast intended to buy out the rest of GE's stake in NBCUniversal over the following seven years.
 Ownership remained split at 51%–49% for two years, and later, on February 12, 2013, Comcast announced its intention to complete the purchase all at once and assume 100% ownership of the company by the end of March.
-The deal was officially completed on March 19, 2013.
+The deal was officially completed on March 19.

 Scale of new company

-The merger expanded Comcast's scale significantly; Comcast's position as a cable television provider vertical integration with its ownership of NBC Universal's broadcast television and cable networks, while Comcast's existing cable networks (including E!
-Golf Channel, and Versus) were horizontally integrated with the television properties of NBC Universal.
-Mark Leccese of The Boston Globe noted that the combined company consisted of "10 TV and movie production studios (including Universal Pictures), 20 cable channels, 11 regional broadcast TV stations, 15 Telemundo stations, 9 regional sports cable networks, one regional news cable station (New England Cable News), a whole bunch of websites, two pro sports teams in Philadelphia and two arenas, a food service vendor, a ticket agency, and four theme parks.
+The merger expanded Comcast's scale significantly; Comcast's position as a cable television provider produced vertical integration with its ownership of NBC Universal's broadcast television and cable networks, while Comcast's existing cable networks (which included E!, Golf Channel, and Versus) were horizontally integrated with the television properties of NBC Universal.
+Mark Leccese of The Boston Globe noted that the combined company consisted of "10 TV and movie production studios (including Universal Pictures), 20 cable channels, 11 regional broadcast TV stations, 15 Telemundo stations, nine regional sports cable networks, one regional news cable station (New England Cable News), a whole bunch of websites, two pro sports teams in Philadelphia and two arenas, a food service vendor, a ticket agency, and four theme parks.
 And some other stuff."

 Influence

-The video marketplace has changed structurally with or without Comcast-NBCUniversal acquisition.
-More and more videos, programs and advertisements are displayed on the Internet, not the traditional media channel, television.
-The video business model has gradually changed as time goes by.
-Comcast has reached such a significant scale that it now owns a huge large amount of media and entertainment properties.
-However, facing the uncertainty of video marketplace, many people proposed their concerns:
+The video marketplace has changed structurally with or without the Comcast-NBCUniversal acquisition.
+More and more videos, programs, and advertisements are displayed on the Internet, not the traditional media channel, television.
+As a result, the video business model has gradually changed as time goes by.
+Comcast has reached such a significant scale that it now owns many media and entertainment properties.
+However, facing the uncertainty of the video marketplace, many people proposed their concerns:

 Impact on the video market

 One of the claims is "Comcast would be able to use its vertically integrated position to deny rival distributors access to programming or to raise the cost of that programming".
 Comcast-NBC will face two rival distributors – the satellite and telephone company and the new entrant.
-Of course, both of them are worrying about the domination which Comcast-NBCUniversal may be capable of establishing and the entry barrier.
+Of course, both of them worry about the domination that Comcast-NBCUniversal may be capable of establishing and the entry barrier.
 The big challenge for the satellite and telephone company is to find a new business model to convince the programmers that their model will benefit them more than Comcast-NBCUniversal.
-However, Comcast-NBCUniversal also keeps improving their business model, which is unhappy to the new entrant.
+However, Comcast-NBCUniversal also keeps improving its business model, which is unhappy to the new entrant.

 The other claim is that "Comcast will use the merger to change NBC into a cable network, at the expense of local programming".
 Some observers predict that Comcast may convert NBC to a cable network.
 They think that Comcast must have to make some changes because NBC broadcast station traditionally has only one revenue path, the advertising;